PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 Substitution Definition
 ***********************

-With this you can substitute content.
+With this you can substitute content see https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#substitution-definitions.

 .. example:: Substitution